 Parx Shippensburg Casino Plans Upgrade With Live Table Games In Pennsylvania

-Parx Casino Shippensburg, Pennsylvania's latest gaming destination, is looking for new ways to transform its offerings by adding live traditional table games for the first time since opening in 2023.
+Parx Casino, located in Shippensburg, Pennsylvania, is the latest gaming destination and is looking for new ways to transform its offerings by introducing live traditional table games for the first time since its 2023 opening.

 Parx Shippensburg is currently the only casino out of Pennsylvania's 17 licensed casinos with no participating dealer-style tables.